hyperledger-labs/fabric-operations-console/packages/athena/docs/_oauth.md

 	- Click the button to logout and immediately try to login
 		- If successful, congrats!
 		- If you encounter errors, try a private/incognito window.
 If that didn't help wait for 2 minutes, and the console will revert to the local username/password auth you had before this change.
 If you have waited for 2 minutes and still see login errors, try another private/incognito window.
 Once you are able to login with your local username/password go back to the `Access` tab, double check the  settings with your OAuth administrator, make some changes, and try again.
 1. Lastly, take a look at the usernames listed in the `Users` table.
 If some usernames were only for the local username/password login and they will not be used by your OAuth login, they should be deleted.
-Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional access to your console.
+Otherwise if someone were to register this username with your OAuth service, they will be able to gain access to your console.

 ## Permissions
 The permissions of what a user can do on the console are listed/controlled on the `Access` tab under the `Users` table.
 - Users with a `Manager` role can edit the `Users` table and reassign user permissions.
 - When using the OAuth2 authentication method, a username (email) with no permissions can request permissions by first logging into the console.
 A successful login with the OAuth service will show the user a mostly empty page with a button to request permission.
 After they click this button, their username (email) will appear in the `Users` table.
 Another user (one with a `Manager` role) can then assign that username permissions.
 If a username is already known it can be added and given permission without making that user go through the request step (use the `Add new users` button, on the `Access` tab).
 - Usernames listed in the table that were only added for local username/password login and are not currently used by the OAuth login should be deleted.
-Otherwise if someone were to register this username with your OAuth service, they will be able to gain unintentional access to your console.
+Otherwise once someone registers this username with your OAuth service, they would have gained access to your console (which seems unintended if this username was thought to be defunct).
 - Check the [console permissions](./_permissions.md) doc for more details on the `Manager`, `Writer`, and `Reader` username roles.